HudsonHuang/midi_merge/README.md

-# merge midi tracks in python
+# merge midi file as tracks in python
+Merge two midi file into a single file with two tracks.

 ## Install dependencies
 `